erockeli/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+To store information about a client.
+An example is to persist authentication so a user does not have to re-enter credentials (username & password) every time the server refreshes.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Allows passwords to be stored cryptographically hashed in a database.

 - [ ] What does bcrypt do to slow down attackers?

+It uses an algorithm that hashes the password multiple times.

 - [ ] What are the three parts of the JSON Web Token?

+The header, payload and signature.

 ## Minimum Viable Product